silviapellicano30/RhAPPsody/README.md

 - **Instrument interaction:** Play and learn about historical instruments from the museum's collection.
 - **Storytelling:** Discover tales and legends about musical heritage through Bard’s voice.
-- **Multimedia library:** Access sounds, videos, and images related to Bologna’s musical culture.
+- **Multimedia library:** Access sounds, images and audioguides from the museum.
 - **User-friendly interface:** Designed to be intuitive for visitors of all ages and backgrounds.

 ---